Australian Space Office

-The Australian Space Office (ASO) was an agency formed by the Hawke Government in 1987 to oversee the National Space Program.
+The Australian Space Office (ASO) was an agency formed by the Hawke government in 1987 to oversee the National Space Program.
 The office worked on the initiative along with the Australian Space Board, later the Australian Space Council.
 As part of the larger National Space Program, the ASO was established specifically to act as the secretariat and day-to-day manager of the advisory decisions made by the ASB/ASC.
-The office was abolished in 1996 by the Howard Government after a review by the Bureau of Industry Economics.
+The office was abolished in 1996 by the Howard government after a review by the Bureau of Industry Economics.

 Development

-The ASO's primary defined function was to oversee development of an export-oriented commercial space industry within Australia, focusing on five main sectors:
+The ASO's primary defined function was to oversee the development of an export-oriented commercial space industry within Australia, focusing on five main sectors: